The weather forecast for La Jolla, CA is much like the rest of San Diego…

 Christmas on the beach

 Look at this adorable tree!
-On a sunny Christmas day, bring a picnic and let the wind ruffle your hair as you celebrate the holiday.
+It helps remind us that it’s winter even though the weather in Southern California might suggest otherwise.
+On a sunny Christmas day, bring a picnic to the park and let the wind ruffle your hair as you celebrate the holiday.
 Watch out for sand in your stocking.